MARILYN PROPP CV

 SELECTED SOLO and TWO-PERSON EXHIBITIONS

-2019 Scheduled: Solo exhibit through the RAM Artist Fellowship at RAM's Wustum Museum, Racine, WI
+2019 Solo exhibit, RAM Artist Fellowship at Racine Art Museum's Charles A. Wustum Museum of Fine Art, Racine, WI

 2018 Into the Deep: Fragments and Reflections.
 Kenosha Public Museum, WI.
 Two-person show with David Jones.
 Workshop and gallery talk.